28 Best Things to do in Salt Spring Island, BC

 Switch Board Cafe

-Switch Board Cafe is a cute cafe off the main strip in Ganges where locals like to hangout.
-They offer great coffee from 49th Parallel and delicious local baked goods.
-Try one of their unique flavoured lattes like lavender or pumpkin spice.
+Switch Board Cafe is a cute cafe off the main strip in Ganges where locals like to hang out.
+They offer specialty coffees and local baked goods.
+Try one of their unique flavoured lattes, like lavender or turmeric.

 2. Shop for local goodies at the Saturday market